iskcrew/isk_deprecated/README.md

  * redis (2.6.10)
  * inkscape ( for external editing and converting some of the slides from .svg to .png)
  * postgresql (9.1)
+ * rrdtool (1.4.7) for statistic collection and graph generation
  * iskdpy ( http://github.com/deram/iskdpy/ ) for running the slideshows

 ## Installation